dhuang135/dhuang135.github.io/about.md

 I will be graduating in December of 2022 with a Bachelors in Psychology with a Specialization in Computing!

-My linkedin, email, and other ways to contact me are located at the bottom of the page.
+My Linkedin, email, and other ways to contact me are located at the bottom of the page.

 ## More information